ArnauCiriquian/Final-Fantasea/README.md

 # Final FantaSea
-## A tribute to the classic combat system of Final Fantasy, tailored for a simplified playthrough experience exclusively through the command line.
-Developed using JavaScript and Node.js, this homage allows players to engage in the immersive world of Final Fantasea's combat mechanics directly through the console interface.
+## My first ever developed video game, a tribute to the classic combat system of Final Fantasy, tailored for a simplified playthrough experience exclusively through the command line.
+Developed using JavaScript and Node.js, this homage allows players to engage in the immersive world of Final FantaSea's combat mechanics directly through the console interface.

 ### Demo
 #### Initialization and game info